TimothyFDavison/timothyfdavison.github.io/_posts/2025-09-05-complexnns.markdown

 such functions unusable for frameworks like gradient descent.

-For an intuition about this challenge, consider that in real-valued optimization, the gradient points in a s ingle direction in the real domain.
+For an intuition about this challenge, consider that in real-valued optimization, the gradient points in a single direction in the real domain.
 In contrast, the complex plane allows infinitely many directions of variation due to the extra degree of freedom introduced by the complex phase.